lordmulder/HashSet/README.md

   An invalid argument was given, e.g. `instance` was set to `NULL`.

 * `ENOENT`
-  No more values.
+  No more items.
 The end of the set has been encountered.

 * `EFAULT`
   Something else went wrong.
 This usually indicates an internal error and is *not* supposed to happen.

 ### hash_set_size()

-Returns the current number of values in the hash set.
+Returns the current number of (distinct) items in the hash set.

 ```C
 size_t hash_set_size(